HITECHCRIME/HC_SG09_Ignorant/README.md

 wanna throw and catch my flow
-all this hiss it ain't in my show people push me when I'm low don't you get it, no forgetting (8) i am honest, cruising reckless (8) hive of hornets, truth is worthless (8) truth is worthless (as a menace)
+all this hiss it ain't in my show people push me when I'm low don't you get it, no forgetting i am honest, cruising reckless hive of hornets, truth is worthless truth is worthless

 [CHORUS]
-Out of their way, out of their way
-Here I come I will shout it in your face
-This time ain't gonna be nice
-Out of their way, out of their way
-Here I come I will shout it in your face
+out of their way, out of their way (my way?) here I come I will shout it in your face this time ain't gonna be nice out of their way, out of their way here I come I will shout it in your face

 [VERSE 1]
-Finding your true self, such a though one
-Look it's black double, run (your)
-You're in trouble hun
+finding your true self, such a though one look it's your black double, you should run (your) you're in trouble hun, never thought you're the one with so many problems brushing your needs off my shoulders good you hide it not inclined to solve them

-brushing needs off my shoulders slow down, crush the frown
+slow down, crush the frown
 maybe it's too much for you
-maybe I'm too aggro but I found my crew lemme tell you the truth in a fair way but way too many things you did to me no reason to make me sway
+maybe I'm too aggro but I found my crew lemme tell you the truth in a fair way but way too many things you did to me i've got no single reason to make me sway

 Cold elbow through the face